shawnweisfeld/RockPaperScissorsBoom/challenges/RunOnAzure.md

 2. In Azure Cloud Shell, delete the previously SQL Server on Linux container deployed on your Azure Docker-machine, by running a `docker rm` command.
 3. In your web browser, navigate to the app and play a game, make sure it's working without any error.
 4. In GitHub, make sure you documented the different commands you have used to provision your infrastructure.
 It could be in a `.md` file or in `.sh` file.
 You will complete this script as you are moving forward with the further labs.
-5. In Azure DevOps (Boards), from the Boards view, you could now drag and drop the user story associated to this Challenge to the `Done` column, congrats! ;)
+5. In Azure DevOps (Boards), from the Boards view, you could now drag and drop the user story associated to this Challenge to the `Resolved` or `Closed` column, congrats! ;)

 ## Tips